Spidey24/Spidey24/README.md

-- 👋 Hi, I’m Aditya Kshirsagar
+- 👋 Hi, I’m Aditya Kshirsagar, a wannabe Developer
-- 👀 I’m interested in Gaming,Programming(specifically in AI,ML)
+- 👀 I’m interested in Gaming,Teaching,Programming stuff
-- 🌱 I’m currently learning Machine Learning using Python
+- 🌱 I’m currently building web,bot projects using various languages
 - 💞️ I’m looking to collaborate on AI and ML projects based on Python
-- 📫 You can reach me using my mail ID: kaditya2024@gmail.com or via linkedln, Username:aditya-kshirsagar
+- 📫 You can reach me using my mail ID: kaditya2024@gmail.com

 <!---
 Spidey24/Spidey24 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.